Jessi-777/Jessi-777/README.md

 - Energy is everything, it's important to protect your energy, keep calm, stay positive, know that you will solve your problem.

 - Teams that have the ability to trust & feel confident about helping each other, is a successful Healthy and Balanced team.
-Yes, it's rare.
-Treasure it.
+Yes, it's rare & I treasure it.

 - I've worked with teams and also taken projects programming & developing alone.
 This being said, I can work alone and be here for my team when they         need me, vise versa.